Groumy/vurt-cypher-cards/readme.md

 # Contributins

-## Travis CI
+## CircleCI

-I'm using the pro version of [Travis CI|https://travis-ci.org/] as CI/CD tool, as this repo is private.
+I'm using the free version of [CircleCI](https://circleci.com/) as CI/CD tool, as this repo is private.